-ElectricVehicleWeb reader Roc Terricabres Esperalba (Instagram: rocterrii) shared the above pictures with us, and they are spy shots of a BMW i7 test mule.
+ElectricVehicleWeb reader Roc Terricabres Esperalba (Instagram: rocterrii) recently shared spy shots of a BMW i7 test mule.
 The BMW i7 prototype features a flattish roof, an angular greenhouse, and a decklid longer than the EQS.
 Most automakers are giving more coupe-like characteristics to EVs for higher aerodynamic efficiency and a longer range.
 But it looks like the Munich-based automaker is trying to preserve the traditional shape in the electric sedan.

 The first full-body prototypes of the BMW i7 hit the roads in Europe last year.
 Our reader Kurt from Munich shared a short clip of one driving past his car in December 2020.
 The sighting indicated that following extensive global testing through to the end of 2021, the BMW 7 Series electric will be showroom-ready next year.